Chain Mail Is Back & It's Preying On People With OCD

 AdvertisementADVERTISEMENT

-Esther says that she uses the videos as a form of exposure, enforcing non-engagement responses to take away the power from the compulsion.
+Esther says that she uses the videos as a form of exposure, enforcing "non engagement responses" to take away the power from the compulsion.
 "Sort of leaving it up in the air," she says.
-"Maybe something bad would happen, that would really suck, but I'm not going to engage in this behavior.
-These thoughts can pop in, they can pop out, they can be really scary, but ultimately it’s for the better to not fight these thoughts or do any of these compulsive behaviors."
+"Maybe something bad would happen, that would really suck, but I'm not going to engage in this behaviour.
+These thoughts can pop in, they can pop out, they can be really scary, but ultimately it’s for the better to not fight these thoughts or do any of these compulsive behaviours."

 Refinery29 has reached out to TikTok for comment.